Skip to main content

 The Full Guide to No-Touch Catheters

-Since the introduction of clean intermittent catheterization as a way to drain the bladder, intermittent catheter technology continues to advance.
+Since the introduction of clean intermittent catheterization to drain the bladder, intermittent catheter technology has continued to advance.
 No-touch catheters have become especially popular among catheter users.
 Find out why with our handy guide to no-touch catheters.

 What is a No-Touch Catheter?

-No-touch catheters (also known as touch-free catheters or touchless catheters) are advanced catheter products that keep the process of self-catheterization more sterile.
-Generally, these are either closed system catheters (sterile catheter kits) or hydrophilic catheters where users can easily advance the catheter forward to insert without directly touching it.
+No-touch catheters (also known as touch-free catheters or touchless catheters) are advanced catheter products that keep self-catheterization more sterile.
+Generally, these are closed system catheters (sterile catheter kits) or hydrophilic catheters, where users can easily advance the catheter forward to insert without directly touching it.
 This minimizes the risk of contamination from the hands.

 Why Should I Use a No-Touch Catheter?